SkillsFundingAgency/das-employerapprenticeshipsservice/README.md

 ![Select Local > ProjectsV13](/docs/img/db3.PNG)

+To publish the CosmosDB necessary for the homepage follow these steps:

+* Open the SFA.DAS.EAS.Portal.sln
+* Set SFA.DAS.EAS.Portal.Worker as the startup project
+* Build and run the solution to build the database

 ** TODO replace the publish with a post deploy step on building**

 ##### Add configuration to Azure Storage Emulator